thespacedoctor/qubits/README.md

 ### 2. Generate K-Correction Database

 The code will use the spectra to generate a database of K-corrections with the given settings.
 They will be created in the `k_corrections` directory of your output folder.
-For each redshift and k-correction filter-set a dataset is generated which is used to create a polynomial for *rest frame epoch* vs *kcorrection*.
+For each redshift and k-correction filter-set, a dataset is generated which is used to create a polynomial for *rest frame epoch* vs *kcorrection*.
+Note the k-corrections also act as colour-transformations between filters at low-redshift.

 By setting `Generate K-Correction Plots` to `True` a plot for each K-correction dataset will be generated.
 Set this to true if only a few k-corrections are to be calculated, i.e. when you are testing/debugging the simulation - otherwise the k-correction generation will take forever!